More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 The binding analysis sets the scope.
 An organization that wins higher pay while leaving patriarchal compensation, ethnic wages, or credential gatekeeping intact has loosened one binding mechanism while leaving the system's reserves untouched — and the form-switching analysis predicts what follows: concede on wages, tighten on status; extend recognition to one group, sharpen exclusion of another.
 Addressing all the domains through which binding operates is not a moral aspiration but the condition for preventing form-switching from absorbing the gains.
 The same logic applies internally: an organization that reproduces managerial hierarchies, tolerates ethnic or gendered subordination among its members, or treats internal democracy as a luxury is not merely falling short of its principles — it is functioning as a competing solidarity, providing class goods while reinforcing the binding mechanisms class rule depends on.[47][48]

 But breadth alone is insufficient.
 As argued in section 2, organizations that provide goods and services bureaucratically — however many domains they cover — produce dependence rather than collective self-governance.
 Red Vienna is the negative case: broad socialist infrastructure (subsistence, education, culture, housing) delivered through top-down provision that channeled participation into mobilization rather than self-governance — and when the Dollfuss coup came, the base had no capacity to resist independently of the leadership.
 What builds resilience is provision through shared practice: collectively governed childcare, mutual aid that requires participation, political education that develops pattern recognition through experience.
-The companion essay on competing solidarities develops this as the distinction between synergistic satisfiers (those that address needs on their own terms) and inhibiting satisfiers (those that constrain autonomy while providing subsistence).
+That essay develops this as the distinction between synergistic satisfiers (those that address needs on their own terms) and inhibiting satisfiers (those that constrain autonomy while providing subsistence).

 A related point about gender.
 "Not tolerating gendered subordination" is a principle; the historical evidence shows that principles are insufficient.
 The companion essay on competing solidarities finds that every left case it examines deferred the confrontation with gendered exploitation, and every one paid for it.
 The difference between failure and partial success was structural: autonomous women's organization with initiating power over the broader movement (the Mujeres Libres model), gender constitutive of organizational form (Rojava's binding co-presidency), not gender added as a committee or department.
 As long as the confrontation with patriarchy is treated as one item on a list of injustices rather than as a design requirement that shapes the organization's architecture, it will be deferred, because the men who benefit from deferral control the decision.